s-ball/hatch-msgfmt-s-ball/README.md

 ### `.mo` files

-For every `.po` file found, a corresponding compiled file is generated as `locale/LANG/LC_MESSAGES/domain.mo` under the build directory.
+For every `.po` file found, a corresponding compiled file is generated as `locale/LANG/LC_MESSAGES/domain.mo` under the project root directory.
 The default `locale` name can be changed through the builder configuration.

 ### Configuration